MOST BEAUTIFUL PLACES IN ENGLAND TO VISIT

 The Wyld Tea in the famous Dandelyan bar at the Mondrian has a more botanical theme and serves cocktails to accompany your experience.

 Although the atmosphere will be different depending on where you go for High Tea, the outcome will be the same: you will have more food than you know what to do with!
 A three-tier display will be presented with many different kinds of finger sandwiches to choose from.
 However, you also need to have your scones with your cream and preserves.
-Finally, you have sweets; all kinds, delicately decorated and detailed.
+Finally, you have sweets; of all kinds, delicately decorated and detailed.
 Most important is the tea itself.
 Locations usually provide a wide selection of flavors.
 This will definitely hold you over until a later dinner!

 Participating in a High Tea experience in London can really make you feel part of London traditions.
 So, become a Londoner for a day and enjoy a High Tea, it really is one of the top things to do in England!